 Creating a solid construction contract is as essential as marketing your business.
 But they're complicated legal documents, and it can be difficult to get your head around.
-Read on for the 7 basics of construction contracts to get you started.
+What are construction contracts?
+Read on for seven pieces of information to get you started on how to make a contract for construction:

 A construction contract doesn't actually refer to only one document.
 In fact, it's a combination of different documents that come together under that title.
 Each document covers a different part of the project at hand.
 Often, a construction contract is a large, multi-page document split into different sections.
 They'll all cover each part of an agreement in detail.

-It's important for any construction project that you have a solid contract in place.
-This protects all parties involved as well as laying out the exact details of the project at hand.
+Contracts are important in construction because they protect all parties involved and lay out the exact details of the project at hand.

 Unfortunately, there isn't a 'one-size-fits-all' contract that you can use in any situation.
 There are different types of construction contracts for a multitude of purposes.